govi20/gojohnny-rest-api/README.md

    Script number is number of script for that ticket, starting from 1.

-   For example, we are creating first migation script for ticket 25:
+   For example, we are creating first migration script for ticket 25:
    V25_1_2018.10.25__Make_something.sql